daniallim/BABABOI-Flight-Airline-System/README.md

 | **Weight**        | Distance or Duration     |
 | **Graph**         | Complete Airline Network |

-A directed graph is suitable because a flight route from one airport to another may have different characteristics or availability in the opposite direction.
+A directed graph is suitable for representing airline routes because flight connections have a specific departure and destination direction.

 ---

-### 🔵 Depth-First Search (DFS)
+## 🔵 Depth-First Search (DFS)

 DFS explores the airline network by travelling as deeply as possible along a route before backtracking.